Currently supported languages are: English, German, Spanish and Portuguese

 The result page shows you a Quotation Reader indicating where the quotations are when coding the data with the proposed code.
 If coding already exist at the quotation, it will also be shown.

-You can go through and review each data segment and then code it by clicking on the plus next to the proposed code name.
-You can also code all results at once by selecting Accept All Proposed Codings as shown in the image below.
+You can code all results with one of the the proposed codes or with all proposed codes at once; or you can go through review each data segment and then code it by clicking on the plus next to the code name.

 Depending on the area you have selected at the beginning, either the sentence or the paragraph is coded.